philbarker/ocxmd/README.md

 }
 </script>
 ```
+Optionally the context string can be omitted and specified as an option when calling the extension (useful if you have a complex context and several blocks of metadata).

-See test.py for a fully working example embedded in markdown.
+See test.py for fully working examples embedded in markdown.

 ## Requirements & dependencies
 Python 3 (tested on Python 3.6.7)